Rama Duwaji: Personal life

-Duwaji first met Zohran Mamdani, a member of the New York State Assembly and the son of academic Mahmood Mamdani and filmmaker Mira Nair, on the dating app Hinge in 2021.
-They were engaged in October 2024, held a private nikah ceremony two months later, and married in February 2025 in a civil ceremony at New York City Hall; they also had a ceremony in Uganda – Mamdani's birth country – in July 2025.
-The couple currently resides in Mamdani's legislative district of Astoria, Queens, near Steinway Street.
+Duwaji met Zohran Mamdani – the son of academic Mahmood Mamdani and filmmaker Mira Nair – on the dating app Hinge in 2021, when he was a member of the New York State Assembly.
+They were engaged in October 2024, held a private nikah ceremony two months later in Dubai, and married in February 2025 in a civil ceremony at New York City Hall; they also had a ceremony in Uganda – Mamdani's birth country – in July 2025.

-Following Mamdani's victory in the 2025 mayoral election, Duwaji is set to become First Lady of New York City in January 2026, making her the first Gen Z and the first Muslim First Lady of New York City.
-She helped curate the visuals for his campaign.
+Following Mamdani's victory in the 2025 mayoral election, and his subsequent inauguration as mayor, Duwaji became the first lady of New York City in January 2026, making her the first Gen Z-er and the first Muslim to assume the role.
+She helped curate visuals for his campaign.